Parikshit-Hooda/magento2-kubernetes-devbox/README.md

  1. Set XDEBUG_SESSION=1 cookie (e.g. using 'easy Xdebug' extension for Firefox).
 See [XDebug documentation](http://xdebug.org/docs/remote) for more details
  1. Start listening for PHP Debug connections in PhpStorm on default 9000 port.
 See how to [integrate XDebug with PhpStorm](https://www.jetbrains.com/phpstorm/help/configuring-xdebug.html#integrationWithProduct)
- 1. Set beakpoint or set option in PhpStorm menu 'Run -> Break at first line in PHP scripts'
+ 1. Set breakpoint or set option in PhpStorm menu 'Run -> Break at first line in PHP scripts'

 <!--To debug a CLI script: